tobiaswaltl/cordova-sqlite-evplus-ext-free/SQLitePlugin.coffee.md

           #args.dblocation = dblocation || dblocations[0]
           #args.dblocation = dblocation || dblocations[2]

-        # XXX TBD database location setting may be MANDATORY in the near future:
+        # Database location setting is MANDATORY again (affects iOS/macOS ONLY):
-        # if !first.iosDatabaseLocation and !first.location and first.location isnt 0
+        if !first.iosDatabaseLocation and !first.location and first.location isnt 0
-        #   throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in deleteDatabase call.'
+          throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in deleteDatabase call.'

         if !!first.location and !!first.iosDatabaseLocation
           throw newSQLError 'AMBIGUOUS: both location and iosDatabaseLocation settings are present in deleteDatabase call.
 Please use either setting value, not both.'